yujinhanml/yujinhanml.github.io/_pages/about.md

 I am currently a second-year Ph.D. candidate in Computer Science at the University of Hong Kong (HKU), where I have the privilege of being supervised by [Prof.Difan Zou](https://difanzou.github.io).
 Before joining HKU, I obtained my Master's degree from Yale University, where I was fortunate to be mentored by [Prof.Leying Guan](https://campuspress.yale.edu/lguan) and collaborating closely with [Prof.Sten H. Vermund](https://ysph.yale.edu/profile/sten-vermund/).
 I also hold a Bachelor's degree from Renmin University of China (RUC).
 Here is my [CV](https://github.com/yujinhan98/yujinhan98.github.io/blob/master/yujin_CV_2023.pdf).

 I maintain a curiosity for any challenging research topics in machine learning and deep learning, exploring them with the aim of proposing principled methods and providing insightful understanding that can benefit the public.
+Recently, I have been focusing on the application and theory of image and video generation models.

 News